 Route 1 Pulaski Heights

-To reduce duplication along Markham Street and provide a new, second north-south midtown Little Rock connection within the transit network, METRO staff recommends realigning the eastern portion of Route 1 to Pine and Cedar Streets between Hillcrest and Asher, near the intersection of Roosevelt.
+To reduce duplication along Markham Street and provide a new, second north-south midtown Little Rock connection within the transit network, Route 1 will be realigned along its eastern portion to provide a new north/south crosstown connection on Pine and Cedar, between Hillcrest and Asher Avenue, near the intersection of Roosevelt.
+While the alignment west of Kavanaugh & Beechwood will remain the same, the route will operate bidirectionally on Beechwood & Lee, and southbound on Cedar/northbound on Pine, terminating at Asher Ave.
 This alignment offers connections to Routes 3, 5, 14 and 16, alleviating the need to travel to the downtown area to make those connections and reconnecting the neighborhoods north and south of I-630.
 Three of those connecting routes – Routes 3, 5 and 14 – are in the Top 5 highest-ridership routes in the system, so this is an especially meaningful connection.
-The weekday frequency will improve to service every 30 minutes, and the new proposal provides Sunday service, which is currently not offered to Route 1 riders.
 METRO will work with the city, private developers, UAMS and the VA hospital to establish an accessible connection to the hospital campuses.
-Additionally, this alignment and the route connections it offers strengthens the effectiveness of a developed midtown transfer hub, which is already needed, for the future.
 Following public feedback for this recommendation, METRO is launching a 15-minute UAMS Circulator route that will share stops with Routes 5 West Markham and Route 1 Pulaski Heights serving the UAMS/VA campuses so riders can connect to locations within the campuses.

 Map of Approved Markham Corridor Network